Zico (rapper): Early life and career beginnings

 In 2009, he officially debuted in a duo with Park Kyung named 'Harmonics' in Korea with the digital single "The Letter".
 He joined Stardom Entertainment in 2009.
 He featured in IU's song "Marshmallow" as well as Cho PD's "Expectations for K-Hip Hop" and Jung Seul-gi's "Outsiders".

-In 2010, he released his first mixtape, Zico on the Block.
+In 2010, he released his first mixtape called, Zico on the Block.
 The mixtape was well received by the Korean hip hop scene.